North Carolina vs. Wake Forest NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- North Carolina and its opponents have gone over the current 76.5-point total in three of eight games this season.
+- North Carolina's games this season have gone over 77 points three of eight times.

-- Wake Forest has combined with its opponents to score more than 76.5 points in two games this season.
+- Wake Forest's games have gone over 77 points in two opportunities this season.

+- Saturday's over/under is 2.9 points lower than the two team's combined 79.9 points per game average.

-- The two teams combine to score 79.9 points per game, 3.4 more than the total in this contest.
+- The 54.7 combined points per game that these two squads have allowed this season are 22.3 fewer than the 77 over/under in this contest.

-- These two squads combine to surrender 54.7 points per game, 21.8 fewer than this contest's over/under.

-- The average total in Tar Heels games this season is 65.8, 10.7 points fewer than Saturday's over/under of 76.5 .
+- The Tar Heels and their opponents score an average of 65.8 points per game, 11.2 fewer than Saturday's total.

 North Carolina Stats and Trends

-- North Carolina has three wins against the spread in eight games this year.

-- The Tar Heels have an against the spread record of 3-4 in their seven games when favored by 2.5 points or more so far this season.

-- North Carolina's games this year have hit the over on five of eight set point totals (62.5%).
+- North Carolina's games this year have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).

-- In games that North Carolina churns out over 422.1 yards, the team is 3-2 against the spread and 3-2 overall.
+- North Carolina is 3-2 against the spread and 3-2 overall when the team amasses more than 422.1 yards.

 - This year, the Tar Heels have 11 turnovers, six fewer than the Demon Deacons have takeaways (17).